Frederick (Rick) Hecht, MD

 Rick Hecht is Research Director of the Osher Center, and Professor of Medicine at UCSF.
 He received his MD from SUNY Health Science Center at Brooklyn, and completed Internal Medicine residency at Montefiore Medical Center/Albert Einstein College of Medicine Residency Program in Social Medicine.
 He received training in clinical research methods during a fellowship in Clinical Epidemiology at UCSF.

 Following fellowship, Dr. Hecht developed a multidisciplinary research program investigating early (primary) HIV infection.
-This work has built one of the largest and most productive cohort studies of early HIV infection in the world, the Options Project, with funding from the National Institutes of Health (NIH) and Centers for Disease Control (CDC).
+This work built one of the largest and most productive cohort studies of early HIV infection in the world, the Options Project, with funding from the National Institutes of Health (NIH) and Centers for Disease Control (CDC).
 This research has investigated the clinical, epidemiological, immunologic, virologic, and behavioral aspects of primary (initial) HIV infection.
 He has served as co-director of the UCSF Center for AIDS Research Behavioral and Epidemiology core, a board member of the HIV Medicine Association, and an Associate Editor of AIDS Clinical Care.

 Dr. Hecht has practiced yoga and meditation for more than 30 years, which helped form his interest in rigorous research on the biological effects of these practices.
-He is also an avid distance runner and cyclist.
+He is also an avid ultra-marathon distance runner and cyclist.